meengit/vagrant-ansible-windows/Readme.md

 ### How do I get Vagrant's SSH configuration?

 You have to run Vagrant at a minimum once to create your VM.
 If your Ansible Provider fails, you can temporarily disable the provider by adding a `unless` statement to the end of the provider configuration in your `Vagrantfile`.
-Example
+Example:

 ```diff
   # -*- mode: ruby -*-